LIFEHUBBER

 Not a simple "AI layoff ban"

-The useful distinction is that courts appear to be questioning whether AI replacement by itself is enough to make a worker's contract impossible to continue.
+The distinction is that courts appear to be questioning whether AI replacement by itself is enough to make a worker's contract impossible to continue.

 Why people noticed